When Your Ex Unblocks You: What It Means and What to Do Next

 Three months or more is deliberate.
 They've had time to reflect and they actively chose to remove the barrier.

-They were in severe pain: the unblock means the pain has lessened and they're healing.
+They were in severe pain: the unblock means the pain has lessened.
+They're healing and no longer need that protective barrier.

 They used the block as punishment or manipulation: the unblock could be another move in the same game.
 Proceed with caution.